GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/Guidance/Growth-Charts/Examples.page.md

 # {{page-title}}

-Below is a list of clinical and administrative examples related to some of the resources mentioned above.
+Below is a list of examples related to some of the resources mentioned above;

 * {{pagelink:Home/FHIR-Assets/Profiles-and-Extensions/Profiles/Examples/Observation/Example-DataStandardWales-Observation-VitalSigns-BMI.page.md, text: Example Observation - BMI}}